mjung5/covid-vignette-api/README.md

 ## `deathCases`

-This function interacts with the `By Country Total` endpoint with modification of status changed to deaths.
+This function interacts with the `By Country Total` endpoint with modification of status changed to `deaths`.
 This function returns a `data.frame` of the number of daily death cases by a specific country during the specified dates (7/01/2020 - 09/30/2021).
 Users can select country to get a different country’s dataset.
 I chose 4 variables to